-CRR models are equipped with either 2 or 3 evaporator fans.
-All models feature 2-speed motors.
+All CRR40 models feature 2-speed motors.
 The evaporator fans operate continuously to circulate air inside the container.
-The fans operate on high speed for perishable cargo at setpoints of -9.9 C (14.1 F) and above.
+The fans operate on high speed for perishable cargo at set-points of -9.9 C (14.1 F) and above.
 At setpoints of -10 C (14 F) and below, the evaporator fans operate on low speed for frozen cargo.
+The evaporator fan low speed rpm is one-half the high speed rpm.

-NOTE: If Economy Mode is ON: Chill Loads: Evaporator fans operate on low speed when container temperature is in-range.
+NOTE: If Economy Mode is ON:

+Fresh Loads: Evaporator fans operate on low speed when container temperature is in-range.

 Frozen Loads: Evaporator fans stop during the Null mode; controller operates fans on low speed for 5 minutes every 45 minutes.